sanketghanmare/crmproject/README.md

 ### Steps to use the Employee Management Tool

-1. Open Browser (Google Chrome, Safari, etc) and enter the URL `http://localhost:8080/` on the browser.
+1. Open Browser (Google Chrome, etc) and enter the URL `http://localhost:8080/` on the browser.
 #### Note:- Sometimes it may take some time to open it for the first time on browser.

 #### Following are the features in Employee Portal